 The following are individual comments provided by each Study Group participants for those who chose to provide comments.
-Views by Reston Association (RA) committee members are their own and do not represent any positions of Reston Association.

-MAURICE FLIESS (Reston resident of Harborside Cluster and member of RA's Multimodal Transportation Advisory Committee) was in favor of an underpass and did not want an at-grade crosswalk at the Dulles Toll Road ramps.
+MAURICE FLIESS (Reston resident of Harborside Cluster and member of a local Multimodal Transportation Advisory Committee) was in favor of an underpass and did not want an at-grade crosswalk at the Dulles Toll Road ramps.
 He also advocated adding a Sunrise Valley Drive crosswalk on the east side of the intersection with Wiehle Avenue.